Congratulations on installing Amp. This manual helps you get the most out of it.

 # My Skill Instructions

-Skills can also include bundled resources (scripts, templates, etc.) in the same directory, which the agent can access relative to the skill file.
+Skills can include bundled resources (scripts, templates, etc.) in the same directory, which the agent can access relative to the skill file.

 Subagents